anondroid5/Jersey/README.md

 http://mvnrepository.com/

 #Details
-This root is localhost:8080/Jersey/
+This root is localhost:8080/Jersey/ .

-Restful Resources is available When you access localhost:8080/Jersey/api/
+Restful Resources is available When you access localhost:8080/Jersey/api/ .

-Restful Resources can be changed by utilizing web.xml
+Restful Resources can be changed by utilizing web.xml .

-more details
+More Details

 https://jersey.java.net/documentation/latest/jaxrs-resources.html#d0e2003